Demystification of Entangled Mass Action Law: The fundamentals of entangled MAL

 Thermodynamic properties of a small admixture in a well-mixed homogeneous systems are similar to the perfect gas.
 In the assumption that the concentration of $B$ is small, the free energy density is the sum of the free energy density $f(c,T)$ of the mixture of reactants $A_i$ and the free energy density of $B$ that has the perfect form: $RT \varsigma (\ln(\varsigma/\varsigma^*(c,T))-1)$.
 Here, $\varsigma^*(c,T)$ is the standard equilibrium for $B$ at the given concentrations of reactants and temperature.

-If the concentrations of intermediate $\varsigma$, $\varsigma^*$ are $\delta$-small with the partial derivative $\partial \varsigma^*/\partial c_i$ then the quasiequilibrium concentration of $B$ in the reaction (\ref{Eq:AtoB}) for given concentrations $c_i$ is \citep{Gorban2011}
+If the concentrations of intermediate $\varsigma$, $\varsigma^*$ are $\delta$-small with the partial derivative $\partial \varsigma^*/\partial c_i$ then the quasiequilibrium concentration of $B$ in the reaction (\ref{Eq:AtoB}) for given concentrations $c_i$ is \cite{Gorban2011}:

-This is the standard quasiequilibrium approximation for the concentrations of the activated complex in the transition state theory.
-Further on the $o$ terms are omitted.
+This is the standard quasiequilibrium approximation for the concentrations of the activated complex in the TST.
+In what follows, the $o$ terms are omitted.

-It is convenient to represent the network of reactions (\ref{Eq:StueckStoich}) in a slightly more general form can be generalised with the ensemble of equilibration reactions $\sum_i \nu_{\rho i}A_i\rightleftharpoons B_{\rho}$ and the network of monomolecular transitions between the activated complexes $B_{\rho}\to B_{\eta}$.
+It is convenient to represent the network of reactions (\ref{Eq:StueckStoich}) in a slightly more general form with the ensemble of equilibration reactions $\sum_i \nu_{\rho i}A_i\rightleftharpoons B_{\rho}$ and the network of monomolecular transitions between the activated complexes $B_{\rho}\to B_{\eta}$.
 The reaction rates of the equilibration steps satisfy the `relaxation time' approximation (\ref{Eq:LinearizReactRate}) with the relaxation time $\tau_{\rho}$ and the transitions between activated complexes obey the first order kinetics with the reaction rate constants $\kappa_{\eta \rho}$.
 The notation $\kappa_{\eta \leftarrow \rho}$ can also be used to indicate the direction of the transition.
 The stoichiometric coefficients $\nu_{\rho i}$ can play the role of the input coefficients $\alpha_{\rho i}$ and of the output coefficients $\beta_{\rho i}$ depending of the context.
 The Greek indexes ($\rho$, $\eta$) in this network enumerate the formal sums $\sum_i \nu_{\rho i}A_i$.
-These formal sums of the reactants are {\it complexes} (should not be confused with activated complexes or transition states).
-They are used in all formalisms of chemical kinetics.
-A systematic presentation of chemical kinetics based on the analysis of transformation graphs of complexes is given by \citet{Feinberg2019}.
+These formal sums of the reactants are called {\it complexes}. { They are used in all formalisms of chemical kinetics.
+Complexes should not be confused with activated complexes or transition states.} A systematic presentation of chemical kinetics based on the analysis of transformation graphs of complexes was given by Feinberg \cite{Feinberg2019}.

 The kinetic equations for this network can be simplified using the smallness of intermediate concentrations.
-This method was explicitly proposed for an enzyme reaction by \citet{Briggs1925} and developed further by many authors.
-After exclusion of the intermediates, one can obtain the equations \citep{Gorban2021}:
+After exclusion of the intermediates, we obtain the equations: